Sife-ops/denote/README.md

 # Denote

-Take notes to compile to a centralized location later.
+Take notes and compile them to a centralized location later.

 ## Usage